-A Child Restraint System may be designed for use in any range of size specified by the manufacturer provided that it satisfies the requirements laid down in this Regulation.
+An Enhanced Child Restraint System may be designed for use in any size range specified by the manufacturer provided that it satisfies the requirements laid down in this Regulation.

-Child Restraint Systems incorporating inflatable elements shall be so designed that the conditions of use (pressure, temperature, humidity) have no influence on their ability to comply with the requirements of this Regulation.
+Enhanced Child Restraint Systems incorporating inflatable elements shall be so designed that the conditions of use (pressure, temperature, humidity) have no influence on their ability to comply with the requirements of this Regulation.

-Child Restraint System specifications
+Enhanced Child Restraint System specifications

 Material